 If you notice any strange or unusual activity on your bank statement, notify your bank immediately.

-Cyber attacks on banks happen everyday, but not to worry, most banks are well protected against hackers.
+Cyber attacks on banks happen every day, but not to worry, most banks are well protected against hackers.
 A threat of a cyber attack should not deter you from using a financial institution.

-But in the case your account has been hacked, here’s how to regain control of your bank account.
+But in the case, your account has been hacked, here’s how to regain control of your bank account.

-Signs you’ve been hacked
+Signs your bank account has been hacked

 Depending on your bank, it will notify you of suspicious activity and automatically cancel fraudulent charges and issue you a new card.

 What to do if your bank account is hacked

 Having your bank account hacked is stressful but the good news is that you probably won’t lose your money.
 Here’s what you should do as soon if you believe your account’s been hacked:

 View and verify account activity.
 First off, you should go through your account activity to confirm any fraudulent charges.
 Some legitimate transactions may seem fraudulent if the company does business under a different name.

 Call your bank.
 Once you’ve confirmed that your account has been hacked, you should call your bank to report the fraud.
 They can help you solve the issue and possibly return funds to your account.